Position Papers

 Background:

-Canada finalized their regulations on June 16, 2021.
-The Canadian regulation places an undue burden on the U.S.-flagged Great Lakes fleet by requiring equipment that has not been tested in the Great Lakes and that is operationally incompatible with vessels trading in Canada.
+No change has occurred on the Transport Canada ballast water regulations impacting some US-flagged vessels by September 2024.
+The Canadian regulation places an undue burden on U.S.-flagged Lakers by requiring equipment that significantly impacts the operation of vessels.
 The estimated compliance cost for the U.S.-flagged Great Lakes fleet is $778M (2022$).
-The Canadian fleet owns 90 percent of binational trade.
-The Canadian regulation would decimate U.S.-flagged lakers and hand the remaining trade to the Canadian fleet.
+The Canadian regulation would decimate U.S.-flagged Lakers.
 Forcing this equipment on vessels not discharging in Canadian waters and without any evidence of operability and effectiveness is absurd.

 Action:

-Continue to work with the USEPA, USCG, the eight Great Lakes states, and other stakeholders to develop federal vessel discharge regulations for the Great Lakes, as authorized in VIDA.
-Ensure they align with the operational requirements of the U.S.-flagged Great Lakes fleet and are protective of the Great Lakes.
-Work with our federal partners to revise the Canadian regulations and make them fair and compatible with U.S. requirements.
+Continue working with the USEPA, USCG, the eight Great Lakes States, and other stakeholders to develop federal vessel discharge regulations for the Great Lakes that are protective and will align with the operational requirements of the U.S.-flagged Great Lakes fleet.
+Work with our federal partners to revise the Canadian regulations and make them fair and compatible with vessel operation.